OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/index.md

 ## Glossary
 ![icon](assets/glossary.png){class="size16"}

-In the glossary terms will be defined.
-As soon as those terms are used within learning content a student will see their explanation.
-Additionally you can get a list of all terms and definitions in a printable version.
-In addition to the usual settings for learning resources, you can also activate the options "Alphabetical Register" and "Write Permission" in the learning resource Glossary, if required, in order to adjust the display and editing permissions.
+A glossary can be used to store terms and definitions and make them accessible alphabetically sorted.
+If a glossary is integrated into an OpenOlat course the terms can also be displayed directly for explanation in integrated HTML files.
+Furthermore, it is possible to configure glossaries that learners can also fill in the content of a glossary.

 More information on how to create a glossary and embed it into your course can be found in chapter "Course Operation," section